 Some of us kept their heads bowed.
-Others, on the contrary, walked as if they were the ones that were going to kill the beast.
-As if they were going to be the ones that would save this country.
+Others, on the contrary, walked as if they were the ones who were going to kill the beast.
+As if they were going to be the ones who would save this country.

 We were neither martyrs, nor heroes.
 We just didn’t expect to come back home alive.
 As we made our way towards the city square, our eyes darted around the town with greed, as if we wanted to take with us, in the Afterworld, a small piece of the country we loved.

 We stopped in front of the cathedral.
 It was agonizingly quiet.
 We just stood there for a couple of moments, our bodies shaking in the cold darkness.
 Then, all of a sudden, a man stepped out of the crowd.
 He was carrying a flag from which he had cut out the party’s symbols.
 The devil’s symbols.
 He stabbed the concrete slabs with it.
 The flag fluttered in the strong wind.

 “Come one, brothers!
 Let’s get rid of the cancer!”, he shouted as he turned to face us.
 Another one grabbed him by the shoulders.

 “Are you mad?
 Do you want to die?”

 “We’re already dead.”
 A third man broke through the crowd.
 We all looked at him.
 A madman’s smile cut deep into his pale face.
 We were all mad.
 “The mayor has declared martial law,” he shouted.

 “We should make our voices heard”, the first one said, caressing the flag.